-And needless to say, I chose the cheapest way to start my adventure!😅
+And needless to say, I chose the cheapest way to start off my adventure.

-The whole journey took about 18-hours.
-There are several long stops in between enough time for you to get down the train to buy food or smoke.
+This whole journey took about 18-hours.
+There are several stops in between towns which allow you to get down the train to buy food or smoke.

 By mid-morning, you will arrive at Pasir Mas train station.
 From here, you may walk about 10-minutes to bus station to catch Bus 29 to Rantau Panjang.

 After clearing the Malaysian immigration, you will be crossing a bridge towards the Thai immigration.